 The Dachshund Breed Standard

 The General Appearance clause says...
-Moderately long and low with no exaggeration, compact, well-muscled body, with enough ground clearance to allow free movement.
+Moderately long in proportion to height, with no exaggeration.
+Compact, well-muscled body, with enough ground clearance, not less than one quarter of the height at the withers, to allow free movement.
 Height at the withers (C-D) should be half the length of the body, measured from breastbone to the rear of thigh (A-B).

 Why Dachshunds have short legs